ndorado3/mysql-employee-tracker/README.md

 ## Description

- This application I architect and build a solution for managing a company's employees using node, inquirer, and MySQL.
+ This application I buildED as a solution for managing a company's employees using node, inquirer, and MySQL.

 ## User Story
 ```